dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 title: What is Model Builder and how does it work?
 description: How to use the ML.NET Model Builder to automatically train a machine learning model
 author: natke
-ms.date: 05/29/2019
+ms.date: 06/26/2019
 ms.custom: overview
 #Customer intent: As a developer, I want to use Model Builder to automatically train a model using a visual interface.
 ---
 # What is Model Builder & how does it work?

-Model Builder is visual interface to automatically train custom ML.NET machine learning models.
+ML.NET Model Builder is an easy-to-understand visual interface to build, train, and deploy custom machine learning models.

+Model Builder uses automated machine learning (AutoML) to explore different machine learning algorithms and settings to help you find the one that best suits your scenario.

 You don't need machine learning expertise to use Model Builder.
 All you need is some data, and a problem to solve.
-Model Builder also generates the code to add the model your .NET application.
+Model Builder generates the code to add the model your .NET application.

-Model Builder uses automated machine learning (AutoML) to evaluate different models.
-It chooses the best model for your scenario, without any manual tuning.

 Model Builder is a graphical Visual Studio extension.